-- Place steak on a large platter or baking sheet.
+- Preheat your outdoor gas grill on MEDIUM heat.
+Place the steak on a large platter or baking sheet.
 Sprinkle generously with olive oil, salt and pepper, on both sides.
-Place on grill set to medium heat and grill for about 7 to 8 minutes on each side for medium rare to medium, depending on thickness.
-Cook a few minutes longer for well done.
-Remove from grill and allow steaks to sit for 5 or 10 minutes before serving.
+Grill the steak for about 7 to 8 minutes per side for medium rare to medium, depending on thickness.
+Cook a few minutes longer for well done (see Notes section for temperature).
+Remove from the grill and allow steaks to rest for 5 or 10 minutes before serving.

-- Remove salsa from refrigerator and add chopped avocado.
+- Remove the salsa from refrigerator and add the chopped avocado.
 Toss lightly to combine.

 - Garnish each piece of steak with a scoop of the Grilled Corn and Black Bean Salsa and serve.

 Well 145-155 degrees F – Hint of Light Pink